Raghavender-lonka/Prepbytes_NodeJs/test.md

 -> path module helps us with constructing paths to file on a file system that work on any operating system because windows and mac and linux use different path formats.

 -> OS package helps us with operating system, relevant information and so on

+# process of creating package and configure start

 1. create a package.json file